 So much is written about the art facilitation and running productive meetings.
-But let’s spare a thought for that other vital ingredient; the participants.
+But let’s spare a thought for that other vital ingredient; the participants/audience.
 Like all animals, we come with our own set of unique behaviours, temperaments, and foibles!
 Gaining a deeper insight into these ahead of your session can really set you and them up for success.

 As a professional facilitator, I take time to meticulously plan a flow that helps the group reach its required outcomes.
 Ensuring collaboration, engagement and creating an environment where productive conversations can happen is vital.
 The question I always ask myself is: